-Arthritis is a general term that describes a family of medical conditions characterized by joint inflammation, pain, and stiffness.
+Arthritis is a general term that describes a family of medical conditions that have the symptoms of joint inflammation, pain, and stiffness.
 Herbs and other natural remedies may help relieve joint pain.

-However, research in the field of natural remedies remains limited.
+However, there is limited research in the field of natural remedies.
 Scientific studies often use animal models or cell lines to test plant compounds.
-Very few clinical trials exist.
+Very few clinical trials involving natural remedies exist.

-That said, the research that does exist shows promising results, and more research will reveal even more vital information for the medical community.
+The existing research shows promising results, and further research will reveal even more vital information for the medical community.

-Continue reading this article to discover the six best herbs for arthritis.
+Continue reading this article to discover the nine best herbs for arthritis.

-The seeds of the Borago officinalis plant, or starflower, contain large quantities of an omega-6 fatty acid called gamma-linolenic acid (GLA).
-It also contains linolenic acid, the precursor of GLA.
+The seeds of the Borago officinalis plant, or starflower, contain large quantities of an essential omega-6 fatty acid called gamma-linolenic acid (GLA).
+Borage seed oil also contains linolenic acid, which the body converts to GLA.

 Turmeric is a yellow spice and medicinal herb that originated in India.
 The orange pulp inside the stem contains the potent plant compound curcumin.

 However, the body cannot absorb large quantities of curcumin, which may limit its use as a therapy for joint pain.

-Uncaria tomentosa (U. tomentosa), or “cat’s claw,” is a vine plant native to South and Central America.
+Uncaria tomentosa, or “cat’s claw,” is a vine plant native to South and Central America.

 Cat’s claw appears safe when a person takes it in small quantities.
 However, the

-According to a 2021 study, the oil from eucalyptus leaves has antibacterial, antiviral, and anti-inflammatory properties.
-The flavonoids and tannins in eucalyptus leaves have antioxidant properties that may help reduce inflammation and pain.
+According to a 2021 study, the oil from eucalyptus leaves has antimicrobial and anti-inflammatory properties.
+The flavonoids in eucalyptus leaves also have antioxidant properties that can help to protect against oxidative stress.

-People can purchase eucalyptus extract as an essential oil in many stores or online.
-They can then add it to a warm bath or inhale it.
+People can purchase eucalyptus extract as an essential oil in many stores.
+They can add it to a warm bath or inhale it.

 Frankincense may also offer benefits for people with chronic inflammation.
 According to the Arthritis Foundation, the active compounds in frankincense possess anti-inflammatory properties that could help relieve arthritis symptoms.